openexp/openexp/README.md

 Plug in your OpenBCI dongle :)

 Click the Connect button on the top left of the app to auto-find your device.
-If the device is not found it will return a list of available devices to connect to
+If the device is not found it will return a list of available devices to connect to.

 # A special thank you
 Thanks Josh DeLeeuw for sharing [jsPsych](https://github.com/jodeleeuw/jsPsych), the force behind the stimulus presentation and behavioral data collection/organization